 The policy of the journal Dostoevsky and World Culture.
-Philological journal regarding the withdrawal (retraction) of publications is based on the recommendation Committee on Publication Ethics (COPE) https://publicationethics.org/files/retraction%20guidelines.pdf.
+Philological journal regarding the withdrawal (retraction) of publications is based on the recommendation of the Committee on Publication Ethics (COPE), https://publicationethics.org/retraction-guidelines.

-The grounds for retraction the article are gross violations of scientific and publishing ethics, which include significant plagiarism, fabrication or falsification of data, etc.
+The grounds for the retraction of an article are gross violations of scientific and publishing ethics, which include significant plagiarism, fabrication or falsification of data, etc.

 The purpose of retraction

-The retraction is a mechanism of correction of published information and notification of readers about articles containing such serious flaws or erroneous data that cannot be trusted.
-Invalidity of data can be the result of honest mistake or conscious violations.
+Retraction is a mechanism of correction of published information and notification of readers about articles containing such serious flaws or erroneous data that cannot be trusted.
+The invalidity of data can be the result of an honest mistake or conscious violations.